utahta/WP-Social-Bookmarking-Light/readme.txt

 3. This is how the plugin looks in manually inside your template.

 == Changelog ==

+= 1.6.7 =
+* Bug fixed: Facebook like button did not work on IE.

 = 1.6.6 =
 * Added: atode(toread) Button.